strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> Yes because in main it executes the blink funcion
+> Yes because in main it executes the blink function
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > Your answer here
->The author expects them to blink in the same way because because it uses a sleep function to control the delay for the blick, this is set the with a single value that can be changed when using the function.
+>The author expects them to blink in the same way because because it uses a sleep function to control the delay for the blink, this is set the with a single value that can be changed when using the function.
 It also uses a time.sleep function set to 1 in main.py

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.